aspose-pdf/Aspose.PDF-Documentation/net/basic-operations/split-pdf/_index.md

 The following code snippet also work with [Aspose.PDF.Drawing](/pdf/net/drawing/) library.

-## Split PDF into multiple files or separate pdfs in C#
+## Split PDF into multiple files or separate pdfs

 The following C# code snippet shows you how to split PDF pages into individual PDF files.